 The most common reason for children becoming looked after is as a result of abuse and neglect.
-St Joseph's, ensures that staff have the necessary skills and understanding to keep looked after/previously looked after children safe.
+St Joseph's, ensures there is an appointed designated teacher for looked after children who has the appropriate training and that staff have the necessary skills and understanding to keep looked after/previously looked after children safe.
 Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child and contact arrangements with birth parents or those with parental responsibility.

-The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the Devon County Council's virtual school head for children in care.
+The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the Plymouth's virtual school head for children in care.

 The designated teacher for looked after children works with the virtual school head to discuss how Pupil Premium Plus funding can be best used to support the progress of looked after children in the school and meet the needs in the child's personal education plan.
-The designated teacher will follow the statutory quidance 'Promoting the education of Looked After Children'.
+The designated teacher will follow the statutory guidance Promoting the education of looked-after children and previously looked-after children.pdf'